bbchung/clighter8/README.md

 ## Intro

-Clighter8 is a Vim plugin using libclang to help c-family programming.
-Currently it can highlight code semantically and do rename-refactor.
-Clighter8 is designed for the new async io mechanism of Vim, it's cool and .
+Clighter8 is a Vim plugin using libclang to help c-family programming and Currently it can highlight code semantically and do rename-refactor.
+Taking the benefit from new async api of Vim, Clighter8 is fast and cool.

 ## Requirements